 In those twenty years, the magazine has covered books fairly well, but has showed authors on the cover rarely.
 (They have run dozens if not hundreds of cover stories about movies based on books, but those show actors, not authors.)

-I can recall only two cover stories with the author himself in the spotlight (from 1994 and 2002, respectively):
+I can recall only three cover stories with the author him- or herself in the spotlight (from 1994, 2002, and 2007, respectively):

 I realize this is a milestone only in my narrow little pop culture realm, but it's still a nice thumb's-up for the publishing industry.